Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 ### Custom Training and Inference

-In the previous mode, the Learning Brain type was used for training to generate a TensorFlow model that the Learning Brain can later use.
-However, any user of the ML-Agents toolkit can leverage their own algorithms for both training and inference.
-In this case, the Brain type would be set to Learning for both training and inferences phases and the behaviors of all the Agents in the scene will be controlled within Python.
+In the previous mode, the Learning Brain was used for training to generate a TensorFlow model that the Learning Brain can later use.
+However, any user of the ML-Agents toolkit can leverage their own algorithms for training.
+In this case, the Brain type would be set to Learning and be linked to the BroadcastHub (with checked `Control` checkbox) and the behaviors of all the Agents in the scene will be controlled within Python.
+You can even turn your environment into a [gym.](../gym-unity/README.md)

 We do not currently have a tutorial highlighting this mode, but you can learn more about the Python API [here](Python-API.md).